edubart/nelua-lang/docs/pages/euluna.md

 As Euluna syntax is a superset of Lua syntax it can also be used to have basic type checking and extended features for existing Lua projects by generating Lua code.

-Euluna stands for Extensible Unified Luna.
-Extensible because it intends to allow to extended the language by meta programming and manipulating its grammar.
-Unified because it unifies both statically and dynamic language styles in a common syntax and semantic while providing a seamless interface with Lua for running dynamic code at runtime.
-And Luna is Lua in latim.

 **Warning this language is currently highly experimental and a WIP (work in progress).**

 ## Goals